-An anthem for the west side, “California Dreamin’” is one of 14 tracks included on Reach Records’ Summer Nineteen, playlist featuring a collective of 37 artist and producers, many who have worked with or signed to Reach Records.
-The video directed by The Ajayis brings to life pages from Lecrae’s book, Unashamed, with visuals that depict memories of Cali summers in the 90’s.
+An anthem for the west side, “California Dreamin’” is one of 14 tracks included on Reach Records’ Summer Nineteen, a playlist featuring a collective of 37 artists and producers, many of who have worked with or signed to Reach Records.
+The video directed by The Ajayi brings to life pages from Lecrae’s book, Unashamed, with visuals that depict memories of Cali summers in the 90s.

 Take a look at “California Dreamin’” above below and be transported to Cali in the ’90s.
 Press play below to stream the video.